||Dry Canyon 51 Loop

 with Provo Canyon and Timpanogos in the background

-GPS track or topo map with good navigation skills is highly recommended.)
+navigation app or topo map with good navigation skills is highly

 Hitting a meadow with wilted Mules Ear on the

-the left on 51.
-The trail will turn southeast, then around to the north as
+Ridge trail joins on your left.
+The Lament trail will turn southeast, then around to the north as

 it contours the lower slopes of Little Baldy.
-Several trails will join on
+Pass the entry to Black Bear